1yefuwang1/vectorlite/README.md

 select rowid, distance from my_table where knn_search(my_embedding, knn_param(vector_from_json('[3,4,5]'), 2));
--- Find the nearest neighbor of vector [3,4,5] among vectors with rowid 0 and 1. (requires sqlite_version>=3.38) -- It is called metadata filter in vectorlite, because you could get rowid set beforehand based on vectors' metadata and then perform vector search. select rowid, distance from my_table where knn_search(my_embedding, knn_param(vector_from_json('[3,4,5]'), 1)) and rowid in (0, 1) ;
+-- Find the nearest neighbor of vector [3,4,5] among vectors with rowid 0 and 1. (requires sqlite_version>=3.38) -- It is called metadata filter in vectorlite, because you could get rowid set beforehand based on vectors' metadata and then perform vector search.
+-- Metadata filter is pushed down to the underlying index when traversing the HNSW graph. select rowid, distance from my_table where knn_search(my_embedding, knn_param(vector_from_json('[3,4,5]'), 1)) and rowid in (0, 1) ;

 ```